Start Printed Page 107

 Neolithic through Tang: Lacquer is a transparent sap collected from the lac tree.
 When dissolved, it may be repeatedly applied to a wood or fabric form.
 The resulting product is sturdy and light.
 Lacquer vessels first appear in the Neolithic period, and become highly sophisticated and numerous by the middle Zhou through Han Dynasties.
-In the Sui and Tang Dynasties the practice is invented of creating a hard, thick surface of lacquer with the application of many thin layers.
+In the Sui and Tang Dynasties, the practice is invented of creating a hard, thick surface of lacquer with the application of many thin layers.
 The resulting object may be carved and or inlaid before it hardens completely.
 Common colors for lacquer are red and black.
-Object types include: Vessels such as bowls, dishes, and goblets; military gear such shields and armor; musical instruments such as zithers (qin) and drums, related supports for drums and for bell sets; and Start Printed Page 2093boxes and baskets with painted or carved lids.
+Object types include: Vessels such as bowls, dishes, and goblets; military gear such as shields and armor; musical instruments such as zithers (qin) and drums, related supports for drums and for bell sets; and boxes and baskets with painted or carved lids.

 Wooden objects from this era are mainly preserved when painted with lacquer.
 These include architectural elements, utensils, coffins, musical instruments, and wood sculptures.